• Skip to primary navigation

 Types of Acne Scars

-Different types of acne scars develop according to the severity of the acne that caused them and skin type.
+Different types of acne scars develop according to the severity of acne and skin type.

 Atrophic scars

-This type of scar takes the form of a depression in the skin, developing most often on the face.
-They occur when insufficient collagen is available while a blemish heals.
+Atrophic scars take the form of a depression in the skin and occur when the skin is unable to generate sufficient tissue while the blemishes heal.
 There are three types of atrophic or depressed scars.

-Ice-pick scars appear as small, round or oval holes in the skin.
-They occur as a result of a deep infection.
+• Ice pick scars appear as small, round or oval craters in the skin.
+They occur as a result of a deep acne infection

-Boxcar scars are wider depressions with sharp edges.
-They can be deep or shallow.
-These scars are caused by moderate to severe acne and occur most often on areas of the face where the skin is thicker, such as the lower cheeks and jawline.
+• Boxcar scars are wider depressions with sharp edges and can be deep or shallow.
+These scars are caused by moderate to severe acne and occur most often on areas of the face where the skin is thicker, such as the lower cheeks and jawline

 Hypertrophic scars

-These scars result from the excess production of collagen during the healing process.
-They are raised above the surrounding skin and red or pink in color.
-Raised scars occur most often on the chest and back and in people with darker skin tones.
+These scars form due to excessive production of collagen during the healing process.
+This results in raised scars that are red or pink in color.
+Raised scars occur most often on the chest and back, and in people with darker skin tones.

 Can You Get Rid of Acne Scars?

-Acne scars can be effectively treated with certain in-office procedures, skin care products and home remedies.
+While you may not be able to completely erase deep scars, you can significantly improve their appearance with certain in-office procedures and over-the-counter (OTC) skin care products.
 The type of acne scarring you have and your skin type determine the best solution for you.

-Several solutions for treating acne scars are available without a prescription.
-These over the counter (OTC) products address scarring by reducing hyperpigmentation, exfoliating and increasing collagen production.
+Several effective solutions for treating acne scars are available without a prescription.
+These products address scarring by exfoliating the skin and increasing collagen production.

 Salicylic acid

 This anti-inflammatory beta-hydroxy acid smooths the skin’s surface by gently exfoliating the uppermost layer of dead cells.
-It is an ingredient in many products, including cleansers, moisturizers, wipes and makeup.
+It is a popular ingredient found in many products including cleansers, moisturizers, wipes and makeup.
 These products usually contain 2% of the active ingredient.

 Salicylic acid treats all forms of acne scarring.
-It is safe to use on dark skin but may be drying for dry, sensitive skin types.
+It is safe to use on darker skin tones but may be too harsh for dry, sensitive skin types.

 How Dermatologists Treat Acne Scars

-A variety of in-office procedures can treat acne scars.
-The most effective solution is determined by the type of scarring you have and your skin tone, as not all treatments are recommended for all skin colors.
+There are several in-office procedures that can effectively treat acne scars.
+The best solution is determined by the type of scarring you have and your skin tone, as not all treatments are recommended for all skin colors.

 These procedures treat acne scars by exfoliating or resurfacing the skin and encouraging new skin cell growth.